Jotschi/nanoPhi3/README.md

 The goal of this project is to provide a small environment to pre-train a language model based on the [Phi3](https://huggingface.co/docs/transformers/main/model_doc/phi3) model architecture.

+In contrast to the `nanoGPT` project does this project make use of transformers for training and model setup.

 > NOTE: This project is a WIP and still under development.
 And training loss is currently not reported.
 I'm sharing this state on GitHub to get feedback and to improve the implementation.

+## Issues

+* Training loss is currently not being reported due to a bug
+* flash-attn seems not to be used correctly

 ## OS / Python deps